UniversalDependencies/docs/_gn/index.md

 Stative-verbs and possessed nouns behave alike, in a way that is not possible to distinguish them morphologically (I am ugly / I have uglyness; ugly boy / boy with uglyness /(the) boy has uglyness).
 The fundamental distinction in Tupinambá is that between predicates and arguments (potentially referring expressions), reflected in the `NOUN`or `VERB` tags.
 Lexical roots in Tupinambá are predicates, which require function indicating morphology in order to function as arguments (Croft 2021)

-Mapping UPOS to XPOS Tupinambá
+Mapping UPOS to XPOS Old Guaraní

  UPOS | XPOS |
 :----: | :------: |